SWEN900072023/GGBond/README.md

 * Domain Model: A representation of the application's core entities and their relationships.
 Accompanied by a descriptive explanation.
 * Report: Our detailed report, including the aforementioned elements, can be found here.

-Submission:
-* The report is available in the docs/part1 directory of our GitHub repository.
-* Use Case Diagram
-* Domain Model Diagram

 ## Part 2
 Deliverables
 1. Patterns Implemented: